swoodson3/redux-dashboard/README.md

 ## INSTRUCTIONS
 Fork this repository and clone it to your computer.
 Run `npm install` and `npm start`.

 There are 3 views.
-Each view needs to be hooked up to redux with actions and reducers.
+Each view needs to be hooked up to redux, with actions and reducers being defined by you.
+Your reducers (you will need multiple) should all live in the `buttonsReducer,js` file.
+Don't forget to combine them!

 Fulfill the requirements below:

 ### SECTION ONE
 This component is our interface for speed.
 We need to display the current speed, along with changing it appropriately when we click 'Increase' or 'Decrease'.
 There is no need for any local state.